emqx/emqx-docs/en_US/faq/use-guide.md

 You need to two steps:

-1. After clicking "Download License", browse to the "license.zip" file that you downloaded.
+1. The license file will be sent by email, find the attached zip file and unzip it.

-2. Copy the two files (emqx.lic, emqx.key) in the zip file to the EMQX license directory.
+2. Copy the `emqx.lic` file from the zip package to the EMQX license directory.
   - If your installation package is a zip file, the licenses are under "emqx/etc/";
   - For DEB/RPM package, the licenses are under "/etc/emqx/";
   - For Docker image, the licenses are under "/opt/emqx/etc/".